Threshold-360/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure that this branch was forked from master (~~the latest~~ a _recent_ version of master)
 - [ ] Create both the [stag] and [prod] PRs (they should be the same branch)
 - [ ] The commit hashes match on the [stag] and [prod] PR (this can somehow still happen when using the same branch)
+- [ ] I have scanned through the PR diff for myself
 - [ ] This PR is ready for review